jmtsuji/ampliwrangler/README.md

 ```

 ## Included modules
-`ampliwrangler` consists of several loosely related modules that help clean up or speed up QIIME2-based amplicon
+`ampliwrangler` consists of several loosely related modules that help speed up or enhance QIIME2-based amplicon
 analyses:
 - tabulate: feature table manipulations, including adding taxonomy and sequence info as "metadata" to the table for ease
-  of viewing
+  of viewing downstream
-- count: get the total read counts for all samples in feature table (or just the min count) - this is helpful for
+- count: get the total read counts for all samples in the feature table (or just the min count) - this is helpful for
   quickly seeing what read count to rarefy to.
 - split: split a manifest file by a metadata column value such as sequencing run ID.
 It's recommended to run DADA2 (a
   sequence denoising tool) on one sequencing run at a time, so it's helpful to be able to split the manifest file this